Category Archives: Git

 If you have some branche son your remote repository that are no longer in use you can delete them by following the steps below (make sure no one is updating these branches anymore).

-First list the remote branches defined in your local repository
+Then list the branches (remote and local) defined in your local repository

-Now delete the branch with name Refactored (casesensitive) from origin (remote)
+Now delete the branch with name CompanyEntity (casesensitive) from local if its (still) there

 Now to update the branches for a repository at another location (deleting stale branches) execute the command: